guille070/understrap-child/.github/README.md

 It would also be necessary to create a new CPT to store the Digimon, or to create a taxonomy in the Pokemon CPT to differentiate them.

 ### Traffic
 I would use the Wordpress cache functions to store the API request responses.
-This way it would be faster and would not consume so many DB resources since the information is stored in cache.
+This way it would be faster and would not consume so many DB resources since the information would be cached.
+It would be necessary to delete this cache from time to time to show the updated API information.